armory/documentation/_operator_reference/security.md

   corsAccessPattern:
 ```

+- `ssl`:
+- `overrideBaseUrl`: If you are accessing the API server remotely, provide the full base URL of whatever proxy or load balancer is fronting the API requests.
+- `corsAccessPattern`: `^.*$` If you have authentication enabled, are accessing Spinnaker remotely, and are logging in from sources other than the UI, provide a regex matching all URLs authentication redirects may come from.

+### SSL parameters

 - `enabled`: true or false.
 - `keyAlias`: Name of your keystore entry as generated with your keytool.
 - `keyStore`: Path to the keystore holding your security certificates.